 Grid Reference: NZ 428153

 History of Quarry Wood Nature Reserve

-Whinstone, a basaltic dolerite rock, originating from volcanic activity in the Tertiary Period 65 million years ago, was mined at the location from the 1830s – 1850s.
-The rock formed part of the Cleveland Dyke that stretched as far as the North York Moors.
+Whinstone, a name for various hard dark-coloured rocks including basalt and dolerite, originates from volcanic activity in the Tertiary Period 65 million years ago, and was mined at this quarry from the 1830s to the 1850s.
+The rock formed part of the Cleveland Dyke that stretches as far as the North York Moors.

-The stone, used for road construction in the expanding cities and London was transported by barges along the River Tees.
-Once the Stockton- Darlington Railway was built, the stones were moved by train to the port of Stockton.
+The stone, used for road construction in expanding cities like London, was transported by barges along the River Tees.
+Once the Stockton & Darlington Railway was built, the stones were moved by train to the port of Stockton.

 The pond in the centre of quarry wood is where the main shaft of the mine was located.
 The pond is believed to be no deeper than 10 metres due to the technology available at the time and the cost of extracting the stone.
 The pond is fed by rainwater from the slopes of the surrounding landscape; water cannot pass through the impermeable rock and so the pond is not connected to the River Tees.

 After mining ceased in the 1850s nature reclaimed the area, which has since become a habitat for many species of trees and birds.